WaveHello/Anura3D-Info/README.md

 Contains information on using and modifying the Discord.

 ## Fortran Info
-Contains information on getting started with Fortran.
+* Contains information on getting started with Fortran.
 Including links to books, websites and videos that are aimed at learning Fortran.
 Information on parallel computing and general coding is contained here.
+* An Anura3D help guide (eg. Information on adding params to CPS file, how to debug, etc)
+* Guide to Hardcoding an External Soil Model (ESM) in Anura3D

 ## GitHub Info
 (Nothing added yet)